 Use hydrating products.
 The most common and annoying side effect of any cold and flu is that your skin becomes very dry so using rich and hydrating skincare products, especially at night, will help keep your skin moisturised and well, hydrated.
 Go for products that have little or none perfume contents as this will avoid any further irritations.

 Avoid.
-Usually when I get ill I try and avoid using products that contain a high percentage of acids and products that claim to dry out skin purely because I don’t want to dry out my complexion more than it is during a cold.
+Usually, when I get ill I try and avoid using products that contain a high percentage of acids and products that claim to dry out skin purely because I don’t want to dry out my complexion more than it is during a cold.
 Instead of using these regularly, I might use them once a week instead.
-I wouldn’t rule these out during winter as this is the best time to use intensive treatments such as acid peels, laser and so on but during a cold, you don’t want to apply these on broken or irritated skin to make it worse.
+I wouldn’t rule these out during winter as this is the best time to use intensive treatments such as acid peels, laser and so on but during a cold, you don’t want to apply these on the broken or irritated skin to make it worse.

 Drink a lot of water.
-Of course this is the most important step given for any type of cold and flu or for anything in general but drinking water can help you recover faster and again keep you hydrated.
+Of course, this is the most important step given for any type of cold and flu or for anything in general but drinking water can help you recover faster and again keep you hydrated.